ConnorSweeneyDev/.config/README.md

 scc &rightarrow; As an admin, run `choco install scc` - details can be found [here](https://github.com/boyter/scc).

 Win11CursorConceptV2.2 &rightarrow; Go [here](https://www.deviantart.com/jepricreations/art/Windows-11-Cursors-Concept-HD-v2-890672103) for a more fitting cursor.
+After buying, unzip and go to the version you desire, right click the `install.inf` file and click install.